 “Kafka’s touching letters to his sister, when she was a child and as a young married woman, are beautifully simple, tender, and fresh.
 In them one sees the side of his nature that was not estranged.
 It is lucky they have been preserved.” —V. S. Pritchett, The New York Review of Books

-Franz Kafka was born in 1883 in Prague, where he lived most of his life.
+FRANZ KAFKA was born in 1883 in Prague, where he lived most of his life.
 During his lifetime, he published only a few short stories, including “The Metamorphosis,” “The Judgment,” and “The Stoker.”
-He died in 1924, before completing any… More about Franz Kafka
+He died in 1924, before completing any of… More about Franz Kafka